 I know that Jesus has many names but he is also the “Prince of Peace.”
 Right?

 The sad truth is that guns and violence are no laughing matter.

-Today only marks a week since the horrific mass shootings at Sandy Hook Elementary School at Newton, Connecticut.
+Today only marks a week since the horrific mass shootings at Sandy Hook Elementary School at Newtown, Connecticut.
 Even as of today, families are burying children and loved ones.
 A week later,we still can’t make sense of something so senseless.

 When the shootings at Columbine took place in 1999 that left 70 shot and ultimately killing 13 people, I heard some pundits explain that we need not fear and that Columbine was going to be an isolated once-in-a-lifetime incident.
 Since Columbine, there have been 181 shooting at schools across the United States.
 61 mass murders since 1982 and 6 alone here this year including one about 3 miles from our home that left 6 people killed on May 30, 2012.

 I don’t care what you say, we have a problem.
+An epidemic problem.

 Sick and tired of mourning & weeping

 I don’t know about you.
 I’m sick and tired of mourning, grieving, and weeping.